 When the outcome \(Y\) of an experiment/observational study is binary (can take only two values, denoted by 0 and 1), we typically want to model how the probability \(p_i\), that the outcome is 1 for individual \(i\), depends on the available knowledge of the values of predictor variables \(X_1,\ldots,X_k\) for individual \(i\).
 We call this probability “risk” although in general it can be any probability, not necessarily related to a disease risk.

-Intuitively, extending our experience from the linear regression model, we would like to have a model for risk like \[p_i = a + b\, x_i + \varepsilon_i,\] from which we could estimate how a change in the predictor value \(x_i\) changes the risk \(p_i\).
+Intuitively, extending our experience from the linear regression model, we would like to have a model for risk of type \[p_i = a + b\, x_i + \varepsilon_i,\] from which we could estimate how a change in the predictor value \(x_i\) changes the risk \(p_i\).
 This has two problems.
 First, we can’t measure \(p_i\) but we only observe binary outcome \(y_i\) which is either 0 or 1 (e.g. for the patients we set \(y_i=1\) and for the healthy we set \(y_i=0\)).
-Second, the risk value \(p_i\) is a probability and hence always between 0 and 1, whereas the linear model above doesn’t impose such a restriction to the right hand side of the equation, which could result in inacceptable risk values from the model.
+Second, the risk value \(p_i\) is a probability and hence always between 0 and 1, whereas the linear model above doesn’t impose such a restriction to the right hand side of the equation, which could result in inacceptable risk predictions from the model.

 In this lecture, we leave the first problem for R to handle.
 The second problem is solved by transforming the outcome value \(p_i\) from the interval (0,1) to the whole real line by the log-odds transformation, where \(p_i\) is replaced by \[ \log\left(\frac{p_i}{1-p_i}\right).\]